Top 10: What to Do in Medellín, Colombia in 2026

 Going to a football (soccer) match in Medellín is truly a once-in-a lifetime experience, whether you’re a big fan of ‘the beautiful game’ or not.
 For many, this city produces the best football atmospheres in the world.
 The city’s two main teams are Deportivo Independiente Medellin (referred to by locals as Medellín) and Atletico Nacional (commonly referred to as Nacional), each of which play in the Estadio Atanasio Girardot stadium in the city.

-The best way to enjoy a football match is to go as part of this Medellín Football Tour.
+The best way to enjoy a football match is to go on this Medellín football tour.
 On this activity, you’ll go to a home game accompanied by a local guide, and also enjoy a stadium tour and a drink.

 9. Experience Medellin’s Nightlife